The Good, the Bad and the Unknown: The Current State of CV Interventions in Women

-Over the past decade, there have been tremendous advancements in the field of interventional cardiology.
+In the past decade, there have been tremendous advancements in the field of interventional cardiology.
 Newer-generation coronary stents have reduced rates of stent thrombosis and restenosis.
-Percutaneous structural interventions may now be considered in patients who were once deemed too high risk for surgical intervention.
+Structural interventions have offered therapy to patients who were once deemed too high risk for surgical intervention.

 Despite advancement in technologies, inherent differences in recognition and timely treatment of women presenting with ACS remain.
 The recently published VIRGO study assessed outcomes in patients presenting with STEMI.
 The results demonstrated that young women were more likely to have delays in treatment compared with young men.
 Similar findings were noted in a meta-analysis of STEMI data from more than 20 countries.
 It has been thought that these delays are attributable to multiple factors, including delay in initial presentation after onset of symptoms, as well as underappreciation of atypical symptoms as angina equivalents in women.
 These studies highlight the need for further education such that the differences in ACS presentation between men and women are more widely recognized.